charleennewland/blog/operational_excellence_pt2.md

 These dimensions are the basis for the operational maturity model in my next blog post.
+Change management plays a big role here, but that is a topic for another day.

 We have now examined both continuous improvement and operational excellence.
 Continuous improvement focuses on the use of tools or a collection of tools and concepts (lean, total quality management, six sigma, and just in time) to eliminate waste and decrease non-value added activities on a continuous basis.
 Operational excellence, in contrast to continuous improvement, integrates improvement concepts into the company's culture.